hinance/hinance/README.md

 User specifies how to assign tags to the changes using `tagged` callback in `in/user_data.hs` file.
+Tags are specified in `in/user_tags.hs` file.

 ### Merging Step

+On this step a pair of changes can be combined into a single change.
+This is how banks and shops data are integrated together: each change corresponding to order payment is merged with the change of the banking transaction of the same amount.
+The resulting change has all tags of both input changes.

+User specifies which changes pairs can be combined using `canmerge` callback in `in/user_data.hs` file.

 ### Grouping Step